Causes of osteoporosis should be the concern of every young woman.

 Best calcium for osteoporosis definitely comes from your food.
 Vitamin and mineral companies have foisted a host of products onto us that have been very detrimental to our health; bottom line profits is what makes their world go round.

-The wrong calcium supplements cause kidney stones, and deposit the mineral in coronary arteries, raising blood pressure and causing heart disease.
+The calcium supplements cause kidney stones, and deposit the mineral in coronary arteries, raising blood pressure and causing heart disease.

 The best calcium for osteoporosis definitely comes from your food.
 Over and above dairy there are some simple changes you can make to ensure you don't get brittle bone disease.